 There are also amazing holiday-themed performances from Performance Santa Fe, Santa Fe Pro Musica and more throughout November and December.
 Check the Lensic calendar for details and to purchase tickets.

 For a list of fun ideas of things to do with friends and family between the Thanksgiving and Christmas days off, check our Activities categories.
-You’ll find details on everything from unique outdoor excursions, tours, fly-fishing, hikes, food and wine tours, and escape rooms to holiday-themed cooking classes, art classes, and chocolate elixir tastings and more.
+You’ll find details on everything from unique outdoor excursions, tours, fly-fishing, hikes, food and wine tours, to holiday-themed cooking classes, art classes and more.

 Usually, during the second weekend of December (around the 7th – 15th, each year varies slightly click the link for updated calendar) the traditional Las Posadas and Christmas at the Palace events are much anticipated.
 These are free, family-friendly events held at the Plaza and the Palace of the Governors /New Mexico History Museum.

 Christmas at the Palace happens first.
 Check this link for this year’s dates.
 From 5:30pm – 8p.m., this Christmas favorite brings folks together in true holiday spirit, for a visit from Santa and Mrs. Claus, hot cider, live music, and entertainment – in the legendary magical atmosphere of the Palace of the Governors.
 (The History Museum and Palace of the Governors will close early at 3 p.m. to prepare.)
 Enter through the Palace entrance at 105 West Palace Ave.
 The History Museum will remain closed in the evening.